 “They all give so much without asking for anything in return.

 “It was so pleasing to recognise their outstanding efforts and also celebrate the special contribution of the volunteers chosen to represent the region in the State final of the NSW Volunteer of the Year Awards.”

-Year 12 student Jazmyn Cook is the NSW 2018 Young Volunteer of the Year for the Hunter region for her volunteer service to Meals on Wheels and Lake Macquarie Youth Council.
+Year 12 student Jazmyn Wood is the NSW 2018 Young Volunteer of the Year for the Hunter region for her volunteer service to Meals on Wheels and Lake Macquarie Youth Council.
 For the past four years, Jazmyn has helped prepare meals one morning each week before school at the local Meals on Wheels service.

 The NSW 2018 Adult Volunteer of the Year Jane Lander has left a remarkable legacy for the young students at Tighes Hill Public School.
 Over the past five years, Jane has established the school’s art cave out of a disused shed for seven Year 2 and 3 classes to immerse themselves in the creative arts.

 The trained artist has volunteered her time several days a week, to help the young students learn about their own artistic talents while working with teachers to align the lesson to other aspects of the school curriculum.

 The NSW 2018 Senior Volunteer of the Year and overall NSW Volunteer of the Year for the Hunter region is Geoffrey Nattrass, who has been giving his time to teach recently arrived refugees how to drive in a new and unfamiliar environment.

 Over the past 12 months, the retired driving instructor has mentored 12 Afghani and Syrian humanitarian refugees, including six women, not just teaching them how to drive safely, but also supporting their efforts to gain greater independence and settle into their new communities.